OData/v3ProtocolDocument/OData.markdown

 The `$orderby` System Query option specifies the order in which entities are returned from the service.

 The value of the `$orderby` System Query option specifies a comma separated list of property names to sort by.
-The property name may include the suffix "acs" for ascending or "desc" for descending, separated from the property name by one or more spaces.
+The property name may include the suffix "asc" for ascending or "desc" for descending, separated from the property name by one or more spaces.

 For example: